KMJ901122/KNUAutoCheckLab/README.md

 2. select user type, '1' : 'student+in charge', '2' : 'student', '3' : 'others'
 3. enter ID
 4. enter PASSWORD
+5. enter Duration
-5. select chromedriver.exe (automatically pop up)
+6. select chromedriver.exe (automatically pop up)

 *Note
 If it doesn't work, it is most likely because your current version of chrome is different with chrome 90 version; so you should download another chromedriver.